 While working remotely is natural for some tech marketers, many are facing a period of transition during the coronavirus pandemic.
-Tech marketers no longer have a clear distinction between their "work" space (i.e. the office) and their "home" space where they relax.
+Tech marketers no longer have a clear distinction between their "work" space (i.e., the office) and their "home" space where they relax.
 Remote workers now need to strike a new balance between home and work priorities while being in the same space.

 This can be a challenge.
 Some things may fall through the cracks.
 But, there are some aspects that should not be forgotten about…like cybersecurity.
 Usually monitored by someone at your company, your home relies on you to be the IT expert!
-In many homes, a modem and router are placed in a central space, devices are connected, and life goes on without interruption.
+In many homes, a modem and router are placed in a central space, devices are connected and life goes on without interruption.

-But when doing sensitive client work at home, there are additional precautions you should take to keep your work data secure.
+But when completing sensitive client work at home, there are additional precautions you should take to keep your work data secure.
 Here are five things you can do to boost your home's cybersecurity while working remotely.

 1. Turn on Multi-Factor Authentication

 Commonly referred to as "Two-Factor Authentication" (2FA), this is a way to keep your online accounts safe from malicious actors.
 While best practice tells tech marketers to generate a secure password like "3^Xe7@G#xL5N" for every single account they have, very few people actually do this.
-Even though a password manager (e.g. LastPass) can hold all of these impossible-to-remember passwords, we tend to use duplicate, easy-to-remember passwords instead!
+Even though a password manager (e.g., LastPass) can hold all of these impossible-to-remember passwords, we tend to use duplicate, easy-to-remember passwords instead!

-When you sign into an account—say your email—you enter your username and password, then you're logged in.
-Sometimes you'll get an email if it's a new device you've logged in from, but if someone has hacked into your account it could be too late to save your data.
+When you sign in to an account—say, your email—you enter your username and password, then you're logged in.
+Sometimes you'll get an email if it's a new device you've logged in from, but if someone has hacked into your account, it could be too late to save your data.

 Enter 2FA.
 Instead of logging you in after entering your username and password, 2FA asks for a code or additional verification from one of your other devices, like your phone.
 So if a hacker tries to infiltrate your email, he or she would need a code that only your phone shows.